What a Difference a Year Makes!

 What being brave enough to take the plunge and accept a book deal did do was tell me that yes, I do have a talent for storytelling and yes, people enjoy what I write (phew!) but I also found out that my dystopian stuff is not mainstream and therefore more likely to find fame on the screen but with some of the more questionable scenes cut.
 Those who have read both books know what I’m referring to.
 Thankfully, the sequel, Avian, was a tighter book.
 I listened.
 I learned.
 I did better.

 Next step: write what my publisher and mentor asked me to write in the first place.
 I needed to get the dystopian story out of me.
 I love it.
 I love the characters.
 I love the bleak world and the monsters within it, but ultimately, people told me I write like a screenwriter and that the duology would make a great TV series or film, and I think they’re right.
 Visuals and set pieces are my strengths.
 Flawed characters (especially secondary ones) and dialogue (or not using too much of it) are also strong points for me.
 I found out structure is my weakness.
-This epiphany was thanks to Lucy V Hay and her advanced screenwriting course, Now I know what I need to work on.
+This epiphany was thanks to Lucy V Hay and her advanced screenwriting course.
+Now I know what I need to work on.
 Writers are always learning and improving.
 Which is good because all I want to do is keep getting better and giving my audience a better experience with every new project.

 At the beginning of 2018, I was asked by a friend (cheers Jon) to pick a word to describe what 2018 was going to have in store.
 I said EPIC.
 It has been that.
 Since my first novel was published my career has shot forwards at breakneck speed.
 Here’s what happened.

 This was the push I needed and wow was I in for a shock.
 The whole process was a huge learning curve.
 I learn by doing so I had to get stuck in and see what would happen.
-I now understand how the industry works and I’m forever grateful to Betsy, Fred and the team at Bloodhound for allowing me to learn on the job.
+I now understand how the industry works and what's expected of me.
+I’m forever grateful to Betsy, Fred and the team at Bloodhound for allowing me to learn on the job.

 I was also being pushed forward by a band of wonderful friends and my mentor, Lucy V Hay, who has been cheering me on since we met online in 2013.
 At least, I think it was that year.
 I can’t remember how our paths crossed but I’m so glad they did.
 From there I met the incredible film maker, Chris Jones, who has been a source of encouragement and inspiration.
 I was asked to collaborate on a fun book/film project with writers I’d met through Chris’s Create50 initiative.
 I was also asked by the awesome Bob Schultz to be on a panel at London Screenwriters’ Festival, chatting to screenwriters about writing novels.